-Join Tammy Coron for an in-depth discussion in this video Wrap-up, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video Wrap-up, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] Congratulations, you made it…to the end of the course.…Let's take a look at what we covered.…First, we covered the basics of 3D Touch.…We learned which devices support 3D Touch…and what features are available to our apps.…Next, we went over some of the most important points…listed in the Human Interface Guidelines.…For example, be consistent, clear, and concise.…From there, we moved on…to discover Home screen Quick Actions.…These are a great way to provide quick access…to highly used actions within your app.…